minlawi/auto-scaling-nginx-alb-terraform/README.md

 ![image alt](https://github.com/minlawi/auto-scaling-nginx-alb-terraform/blob/9f95b77985297c3e9e77602c896c895d2d9c9686/private-nginx-alb-workflow.drawio.png)

-# Project Overview
+### 📘 Project Overview
-* This mini-project demonstrates load balancing for a web server using an AWS Application Load Balancer (Internet-facing).
+This mini-project demonstrates the implementation of a 🚦 **Blue-Green Deployment strategy** on ☁️ **Amazon Web Services (AWS)** using 🔮 **Terraform** as the Infrastructure as Code (IaC) tool.

+The project provisions and manages the following key components:

+* 🖥️ Two identical environments (Blue and Green) using Amazon EC2 instances running 🌍 Nginx web servers to simulate application behavior.

+* 🌐 An AWS Application Load Balancer (ALB) that distributes incoming traffic and enables seamless switching between environments for deployment purposes.

-* It distributes traffic across multiple instances, with an Auto Scaling Group dynamically adjusting the number of instances based on demand to improve availability and scalability.
+* 📈 An AWS Auto Scaling Group (ASG) that dynamically scales the number of EC2 instances in each environment based on demand.

-# Deploy blue-green enviroment
-Blue-Green Deployment is a software release strategy that reduces downtime and risk by running two identical production environments—Blue and Green.

-# How It Works:
-* The Blue environment is the current live version.
+* 🧾 AWS Launch Templates to standardize instance configuration such as AMI, instance type, and user data.

+* 🗂️ Amazon S3 for storing static assets, logs, or configuration files related to the web application.

+* 🔒 AWS Security Groups to manage network access for both EC2 instances and the ALB.

+* 📊 Optionally, Amazon CloudWatch is used to monitor system metrics and trigger scaling events.

-* A new version is deployed to the Green environment.
+* 🧪 A Test/Staging environment is utilized to validate the Green deployment before directing live traffic.

-* Once tested and verified, traffic is switched from Blue to Green (usually via load balancer or DNS).
-* If something goes wrong, rollback is as simple as redirecting traffic back to Blue.
+This setup enables ⚙️ **zero-downtime deployments**, ♻️ **easy rollbacks**, and 📈 **high availability**.
+Once a new version of the application is fully tested in the Green environment, traffic is routed from Blue to Green through the ALB.
+In case of any failure, traffic can be quickly redirected back to the Blue environment, minimizing disruption.

+This project showcases a practical and scalable deployment workflow, ideal for applications requiring continuous delivery and rapid recovery in production environments.

 # 🏢 Real-World Example (e.g., E-commerce website)
 Let's say your online store is running on Blue, version 1.0